When comparing Maine Coon vs Siberian cats, it was quickly evident that there are many similarities between these two cat breeds.

-Maine Coons are the largest domesticated cat in the world, weighing between 3.6 – 11.kg (8 – 25 lbs).
-They are notably bigger than the Siberian Cat, who is medium to large in size, weighing 3.5 – 8 kg (7.71 – 17.6 lb).
+Maine Coons are the largest domesticated cat in the world, weighing between 3.6 – 11kg (8 – 25 lbs).
+They are notably bigger than the Siberian Cat, which is medium to large in size, weighing 3.5 – 8 kg (7.71 – 17.6 lb).
 Both cat breeds behave like dogs, since they are extremely loyal, communicative, and bond closely with owners.

 Maine Coon vs Siberian